Chris’s mum is 90 years old and has dementia. She is able to live in her own home because of the carers Chris organises.

 I used these criteria to find an agency that I was happy with when the council were paying the invoices directly.
 I then said to the council that I wanted to use this agency.
 They said, ‘They’re not on our list.’
 It was all to do with money.

 And the upside

 But I can use the personal budget to employ the agency.
 It is fantastic, I don’t have the legal responsibilities of being an employer, but I am able to agree the care plan and choose which company to use.
 So my mum can live in her own home, and she’s comfortable.

 'I can use the personal budget to employ the agency.
 It is fantastic, I don’t have the legal responsibilities of being an employer'

 I had to fight.
 I threatened to go to my MP and the director of adult social care.
 You have got to find out as much as you can, and dig and dig and dig.
 Nobody is going to do it for you.
 There’s a range of benefits that everybody is entitled to.
 I wasn’t aware of any of this at the start.
 I am now!"

-- Find out more about Personal budgets and direct payments, which can give you flexibility when arranging care.
+- Personal budgets and direct payments, find out more about these payments, which can give you flexibility when arranging care.

-- See our checklist of Questions to ask a home care agency to help you arrange the best care.
+- Questions to ask a home care agency to help you arrange the best care.

 Page last reviewed: 30 November 2015